INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: Introduction

-For the generation of ground~truth data, special attention and effort was given to the acquisition of high-quality raw measurements provided by the sensors that are required to generate this ground~truth.
-The ground~truth provided for the presented data set is given as an absolute entity and is not expressed relative to existing localization algorithms, as done by distinct related work.
+For the generation of ground~truth data, special attention and effort was given to the acquisition of high-quality raw (unprocessed) measurements provided by the sensors that are required to generate this ground~truth.
+The ground~truth provided for the presented dataset is given as an absolute entity and is not expressed relative to existing localization algorithms, as done by distinct related work.
 Thus, comparing localization algorithms to the ground~truth provided by this work allows for a definite evaluation of errors without restrictions to specific metrics.

-The same platform was used to record 27 data sets with accumulated trajectories of more than $2\unit{\kilo\meter}$ while operating in four distinct environmental domains.
-The presented \ac{UAV} data set package is tailored to promote the development and robustness of new localization algorithms.
+The same platform was used to record 27~datasets with accumulated trajectories of more than \SI{2}{\kilo\meter} while operating in four distinct environmental domains.
 It provides the necessary data to validate individual algorithm setups in a controlled environment and gradually increases the difficulty for successive proof of algorithms and methods.

-The main features are: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item 6~DoF absolut ground~truth with centimeter and sub-degree accuracy 1-sigma for outdoor data sets. \item Indoor trajectories with motion capture ground truth (6~DoF millimeter and sub-degree accuracy) for the initial proof of algorithms. \item Outdoor to indoor transition trajectories with continuous absolut ground truth. \item Trajectories in a Mars analog desert environment for Mars-Helicopter analog setups, including various ground structures, cliff flight over, and cliff-wall traversing trajectories for mapping. \item Vehicle and sensor integrity, including intrinsic information such as static \ac{IMU} data and RPM correlated vibration data. \item Real-world sensor effects and degradation posed by individual scenarios. \item Initialization sequences for \ac{VIO} algorithms. \item Inter-sensor calibrations in pre-calculated form and raw calibration data sequences for custom calibration routines. \end{itemize}
+The main features are: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item 6~DoF absolute ground~truth with centimeter and sub-degree accuracy (1-sigma) for outdoor datasets. \item Indoor trajectories with motion capture ground~truth (6~DoF millimeter and sub-degree accuracy) for the initial proof of algorithms. \item Outdoor to indoor transition trajectories with continuous absolute ground~truth. \item Trajectories in a Mars analog desert environment for Mars-Helicopter analog setups, including various ground structures, cliff flight over, and cliff-wall traversing trajectories for mapping. \item Vehicle and sensor integrity, including intrinsic information such as static \ac{IMU} data and \ac{RPM} correlated vibration data. \item Real-world sensor effects and degradation posed by individual scenarios. \item Initialization sequences for \ac{VIO} algorithms. \item Inter-sensor calibrations in pre-calculated form and unprocessed calibration data sequences for custom calibration routines. \end{itemize}